"Fairways", is our luxurious and cosy 3 bed Scandinavian pine lodge which is superbly equipped and probably the best positioned lodge on the site.

 2 further twin bedded rooms and a family bathroom.
 All bedrooms have wardrobes, bedside units with lights and drawers/dressing tables.
 For the little ones there is a high chair and travel cot available.

-All bedrooms have luxury Egyptian cotton bedding
+All bedrooms have luxury Egyptian cotton bedding and high quality towels

 Great leisure facilities, including a indoor swimming pool, are available at nearby Penstowe Manor, temporary memberships can be purchased at very reasonable rates to match your stay.